movestore/movestore.github.io/create_app.md

 **File `app-configuration.json`**: to adjust the settings of the App.
 Note that this file needs to be filled in [json format](https://en.wikipedia.org/wiki/JSON).
 In case of an App based on R-Shiny this file does not exist, the settings can be adjusted once the UI opens.
 - Notation of some settings:
    - If a setting needs a timestamp as an input, this has to be formatted as `yyyy-mm-ddTHH:MM:SSZ`, e.g. `2014-08-14T20:51:07Z`, note the `T` and the `Z`.
-  - If setting needs a string of words (e.g. attributes) as an input, state all of them coma separated between quotes, e.g. `"tag_voltage,ground_speed"`.
+  - If a setting needs a string of words (e.g. attributes) as an input, state all of them comma separated between quotes, e.g. `"tag_voltage,ground_speed"`.
 If the settings allows for a string of numeric values, also state them the same way, e.g. `"0.25,0.5,0.9"`.
   - `false`, `true` or `null` have to be written in lower-case.
-  - if a setting should be left empty, use as a value `{}`.
+  - if a setting should be left empty, use `{}`.

 **File`.env`**: the paths can be adjusted, but changing names of the settings will lead to an error.
 Here the list of the most common ones that one might want to adjust: